Natures Head Dry Composting Toilet Frequently Asked Questions

 HOW MUCH POWER does the fan use?

-The fan draws 1.7 amps in 24 hours.
+The fan draws 1.7 amps in 24 hours which is about .85 watts per hour.
 For household current this power use equals about 4 CENTS per month.

 What is the WEIGHT of the unit?